ciao-chung/ciao-deploy/README.md

 Here is all title and value(in brackets) of **actions(first level)** and **sub actions(second level)**.

+Third level is more description.

 - Setup Environment(setupEnv)
   - Web server(webServer)
+    - Execute all command which in environment group.
+    - Install MySQL.
+    - Install CertBot.
   - Workspace(workSpace)
+    - Execute all command which in environment group.
+    - Install MySQL.
+    - Execute all command which in work space group.
 - Deploy Laravel(laravel)
   - Laravel: Init(init)
   - Laravel: Set Env File(setEnvFile)